Manuka honey is produced in New Zealand from two closely related plants, both of which are commonly referred to as manuka.

 Because of manuka honey's thixotropic nature, the honey extraction process requires a mechanical loosening or "pricking" prior to the frames being extracted.
 Some producers scrape the combs back to the mid rib rather than use a honey loosener.
 Being a valuable honey, producers may also take honey from around or close to the hive's brood nest where there is a high occurrence of stored pollen.
 Both this and the extraction techniques peculiar to manuka honey may result in high total pollen counts of pollen species collected by bees foraging on pollen and not derived from the nectar source.
 For pollen analysis purposes these species are extraneous and cause the percentage of manuka pollen to be lower.
 Producers need to adjust their management to minimize this effect and buyers need to be aware of this effect when interpreting pollen data.

 There is in an effort to discredit the 70% manuka pollen level required for a monofloral classification by some saying that L. scoparium produces little pollen and bees aren't observed gathering much of it.
-But it is nectar gatherers that produce honey, not pollen gatherers (the two tasks are separate) and as this macro photo of a manuka nectar gatherer clearly shows (click on this link or the image for a close-up), the source of pollen in manuka honey (which is invisible to the naked eye) is the pollen falling into the nectar from the anthers of the plant and then picked up by the bees collecting that nectar.
-It is understandable when one looks at the image at the small size here (already larger than life) that one might wonder about where the pollen is coming from.
+But it is nectar gatherers that produce honey, not pollen gatherers (the two tasks are separate) and as this macro photo of a manuka nectar gatherer clearly shows (click on this link for a close-up), the source of pollen in manuka honey (which is invisible to the naked eye) is the pollen falling into the nectar from the anthers of the plant and then picked up by the bees collecting that nectar.
+It is understandable when one looks at the image in the small size here (already larger than life) that one might wonder about where the pollen is coming from.
 Once you see the close-up, all is revealed.

 The pollen of both manuka and kanuka are indistinguishable from each other under a compound microscope.
 Any attempt to differentiate between the two honeys is thwarted by this and also the close proximity of both plants to each other, their close (often overlapping) time of flowering, and the fact that both plants are referred to by the common name "Manuka".